ga-wdi-lessons/react-intro/readme.md

 > 10 Minute Exercise.
 5 Minute Review.

  Amend your `Post`'s render method to include reference to a variable, `comments`, that is equal to the return value of generating multiple `<Comment />` elements.
 Make sure to pass in the `comment` body as an argument to each `Comment` component.
-Then render the `comments` some where inside the UI for a `Post`.
+Then render the `comments` somewhere inside the UI for a `Post`.

 > **NOTE:** You can use `.map` in `Post`'s `render` method to avoid having to hard-code all your `Comment`'s.
 Read more about it [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map) and [here](http://cryto.net/~joepie91/blog/2015/05/04/functional-programming-in-javascript-map-filter-reduce/).
 >